 Track 6: Greg James, lawyer

 The outcome of the ligation proceedings forced LADWP to file an EIR.
-The agency responded by installing water meters throughout the valley when historically valley residents and business had received their water for a flat rate service—an act that effectively outraged the community.
-LADWP countersued Inyo County arguing that it was not responsible for providing an EIR because the second aqueduct had been constructed prior to the implementation of CEQA and was consequently exempt from compliance.
-A judge in 1973 agreed otherwise, stating that indeed the actual construction of the aqueduct was not subject to an EIR, however, the water gathering activities used to fill the aqueduct were.
-Subsequently, two legally inadequate EIRs were submitted by the city by 1979 with both rejected by the court.
+Local LADWP officials responded by installing water meters throughout the valley when historically, valley residents and business had received their water for a flat rate service—an act that outraged the local community.
+LADWP countersued Inyo County arguing that it was not responsible for providing an EIR as the second aqueduct had been constructed prior to the implementation of CEQA and was consequently exempt from compliance.
+A judge in 1973 agreed otherwise, stating that though the actual construction of the aqueduct was not subject to an EIR, the water gathering activities used to fill the aqueduct were subject.
+Two legally inadequate EIRs were submitted by the city by 1979 and both were consequently rejected by the court.
 Throughout this ten-year period the LADWP continued to pump groundwater at levels considered unsustainable by many of the state’s environmental experts.

 In 1980, Inyo County voters responded in passing a groundwater ordinance, an initiative to regulate groundwater pumping with a management plan and pumping permit procedure.
 LADWP fought the initiative in court with the judge deeming the ordinance unconstitutional in 1983.
 Because of lack of county funds to appeal the ruling, Inyo County and LADWP officials entered into closed session negotiations with the goal of developing a long-term groundwater management plan within five years.

-Deadlines for a draft EIR came and went and mitigation extension deadlines were ignored or complicated by planning delays such as a disagreement for the size of the pumpback station that was to be located at the delta of Owens Lake as well as the EPA’s federal involvement with the LORP.
-Again, back and forth litigation efforts ensued.
-Concurrently, negotiations began with the LADWP and the Great Basin Unified Air Pollution Control District for the Owens Lake bed re-watering mitigation project, which began in late 2001.
+Deadlines for a draft EIR came and went while mitigation extension deadlines were ignored or further complicated by planning delays such as a disagreement for the size of the pumpback station that was to be located at the delta of Owens Lake as well as the EPA’s federal involvement with the LORP.
+Back and forth litigation efforts ensued.
+At the same time negotiations began with the LADWP and the Great Basin Unified Air Pollution Control District for the Owens Lake bed re-watering mitigation project, which began in late 2001.

 See Track 10: Benett Kessler for more information.